 Aareet joined Watsi on December 9th, 2014.
-Seven years ago, Aareet joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Aareet's most recent donation traveled 8,100 miles to support Evans, a young father from Kenya, to repair his broken leg and help him walk again.
+Eight years ago, Aareet joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Aareet's most recent donation traveled 5,600 miles to support Karim, a bright 10-year-old boy from Bolivia, to fund life-saving cardiac surgery.